bundlecraft-io/bundlecraft/README.md

 - `repo`: a locally committed source, useful for simplicity or if you'd like explicit control of which exact certificates are built from within the repository, along with the rest of `bundlecraft` build configuration.
 - `fetch`: a trusted remote source, such as HashiCorp Vault, Keyfactor Command, or the Mozilla CA Bundle from [curl.se](https://curl.se/docs/caextract.html).
 Useful when managing trusted certificates in separate systems, while still being able to use `bundlecraft` configuration to perform further filtering.

-These bundles are then referenced by craft configuration files, which will go on to define which bundles these sourced certificates will appear in.
+These bundles are then referenced by environment configuration files, which will go on to define which bundles these sourced certificates will appear in.

 ```yaml
 bundle_name: internal